 JPAC Mission: Wake 98

-Among its many challenging missions worldwide, the Joint POW-MIA Accounting Command continues to pursue the Wake Island project: to identify remains that were found on Wake in 2011.
+Among its many challenging missions worldwide, the Joint POW-MIA Accounting Command (now Defense POW-MIA Accounting Agency effective 1/1/2015) continues to pursue the Wake Island project: to identify remains that were found on Wake in 2011.
 It has been two years since the discovery on the north beach of Wake in a location near the generally-accepted site of the massacre of the American contractors on October 7, 1943.
 JPAC’s team of forensic anthropologists traveled to Wake to excavate the site, recover the remains, and bring them to the JPAC Central Identification Laboratory on Oahu for study.

 The JPAC mission is to seek, recover, and identify the unaccounted-for personnel still missing from our nation’s conflicts.
 The number is a staggering 83,000, but JPAC steadily chips away at it.
 According to the JPAC website, the Central Lab identifies an average of six Americans per month, a process that often takes years to accomplish.
 The appropriate service mortuary affairs office notifies next-of-kin family members.
 It is a long and difficult road, but JPAC’s motto underscores its mission: “Until They Are Home.”